"Joining the War at Sea 1939-1945"

 Below, to complete the "bridging World Wars" theme of this page, the last of the "treaty" heavy cruisers to be built for the U.S. Navy is shown.

-This is the USS Wichita CA-45, commissioned in 1939.
 This ship has many distinctions.
 She was a key participant in Task Force 34 in the action at Casablanca.
 Visible in two turrets forward and one aft are the nine 8" guns that mark her a "heavy" cruiser.
 She won battle stars in both the European-African theater and in the Pacific theater of WW II.
 With her crane, catapault and hangar all the way aft, Wichita was the prototype in this respect for the (then) newer Brooklyn class of light cruisers.
-And for this series, she is a World War II bridge from the four stack destroyers above which were built for World War I.
+The float plane operations for the SOC and OS 2U float planes, used for observation and search, were greatly facilitated by locating the aircraft operations of subsequently commissioned ruisers, astern.